 - Midsole – A layer of foam that connects a shoe’s upper to the shoe’s outsole.

 - Outsole – The exposed material on the bottom of a shoe that makes contact with the ground.
-It generally features a rubber or rubber-like compound.
+It generally is made from a rubber or rubber-like compound.

 - Rock Plate – A layer of deformation-resistant material, whether a plastic sheet, carbon plate, or something else, that sits between the outsole and the sock liner.
 It aims to protect the bottom of the foot from rocks, roots, and other trail inconsistencies.
 Rock plates vary in length and may cover the entire foot or just the forefoot.

 - Lugs – The protrusions of material on the bottom of an outsole.
-While road running shoes often have minimal lugs, trail shoes generally have three- to six-millimeters deep lugs.
+While road running shoes often have minimal lugs, trail shoes generally have three- to six-millimeter-deep lugs.

 - Toebox – The front of the shoe surrounding the ball of the foot and toes.